sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 I'm still not sure if Grandpa knew my name.
 He was 99 years old and grew a banana tree in the backyard.

-The dog is asleep, her little bowl head peeking out from under the blanket.
-Her name is Ebi, like the golden shrimp my grandma would cook and would keep me distracted from all the aunties making fun of the bad haircuts.
+The dog is asleep, her little bowl head peeking out from under the blanket

 The curls I stared on the floor today, I shouldn't have cut the dog's hair.